TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/optiflash/optiflash.md

 ### Benchmark 1

-An application has been developed on which XIP performance benchmarks has been done to see how much performance degradation is seen with OpTI-Flash.
+An application has been developed on which XIP performance benchmarks has been done to see how much performance degradation is seen with OptiFlash technology.

 The application that is to benchmark performance is an application that would simulate AutoSAR cache miss rate. .text section is in different memories and data in On-Chip RAM.
 Each test calls 16 separate functions 500 total times in random order.
 The most instruction intensive example achieves a instruction cache miss rate (ICM/sec) of ~3-4 million per second when run entirely from OCMRAM.
 This is a rate that we have similarly seen in real-world customer examples.